DPW Worlds Championship

 The DPW Worlds Championship is a professional wrestling world heavyweight championship owned and promoted by Deadlock Pro-Wrestling (DPW).
-The current champion is Jake Something, who is in his record second reign.
-He won the title by defeating Adam Priest in a Steel Cage match at Super Battle on October 19, 2025, in Charlotte, North Carolina.
+The current champion is LaBron Kozone, who is in his first reign.
+He won the title by defeating Jake Something in a Winner Takes All match also for Kozone's DPW National Championship, at 4th Anniversary on December 12, 2025, in Cary, North Carolina.

 History

 On December 11, 2021, Deadlock Pro-Wrestling (DPW) filmed their first DPW Fire episode, where a tournament for the title was started.
 On January 8, 2022, Bojack defeated Andrew Everett in the tournament finals to become the inaugural world champion.